IvanKuchin/ftd-acl-optimizer/README.md

 ### Built-in optimizations to FTD

-1. IP range optimized to subnets inside network onjects and groups.
+1. IP range optimized to subnets inside network objects and groups.
    For example:
    `192.168.0.0 - 192.168.0.5`
    Will be optimized to two subnets: `192.168.0.0/30` and `192.168.0.4/31`